dbajuliano/Learning-Java-Android-Studio-libGDX/README.md

 # JPianoTiles

-This is my first android project, it is a single-player mobile game used to learn how to develop with Android Studio, libGDX, Git, GitHub and Genymotion.
+This is my first android project, it is a single-player mobile game used to learn how to develop on Android Studio with libGDX.

 # Motivation